nfoert/fancy-spotify-gui/README.md

 - Install the required packages with `pip install -r requirements.txt`

 ## Usage
+Make sure the Spotify client is running and a song is playing
 - Run the server using `python main.py`
 - Go to `127.0.0.1:8000` in your browser to see the website.